AU-HCI/website/markdown/git.md

 # Cloning your repo

-At this point you have emailed me with your [Github](https://www.github.com ) login and I have replied with the link to your Git repo.
-If not, then please do this step first.
+__At this point you have emailed me with your [Github](https://www.github.com ) login and I have replied with the link to your Git repo.
+If not, then please do this step first.__

+Now we will __clone__ your repo that I have created for you, and that is hosted on Github, to your computer so that you can use it.

-At this point we need to __clone__ your repo from Github to your computer.
-To do this open first create a folder on your computer that you will use to keep everything in this class in.
+First create a folder on your computer that you will use to keep everything in this class in.
 I'll call it `pl_dir` in this tutorial.
 Then open the commandline and navigate to `pl_dir`:

 ```
 > cd path_to_pl_dir/pl_dir
 ```

 At this point you have changed your working directory to `pl_dir`.
 You can check that this worked by running the command: